 I tracked down the recruiter again by calling and emailing and no response.
 I saw him hanging out with friends in the lobby and I walked over to him and asked where my second interview was.
 Again, he said he said he did not know.
 He went up to his desk and 20 minutes later, came down and said "Oh looks like they are out of town.
 If they want to talk to you we will get you out here again."

 I have not heard from the recruiter and I have no interest in pursuing this opportunity.

-I applied online and the process took 3 weeks - interviewed at Epsilon in September 2009.
+I applied online.
+The process took 3 weeks – interviewed at Epsilon (Irving, TX (US)) in September 2009.

 The hiring process in general seems to take a long time.
 Most interviews are with more than one person.
 There are many departments and interviewees may meet with more than one.
 Some departments need this position to be mor technical than others, but they don't always revise the posted job descripton.
 This company misses out on hiring good people because the process is slow.